Doctor Who Logo

 Doctor Who Logo 1970-1973

 After Jon Pertwee’s arrival, the directors updated the logo.
 It featured massive inscriptions – black, wide, bold.
 The grouping remained the same: “Doctor” and “Who” are positioned evenly in two rows horizontally.
-The upper word is smaller, the lower one larger, to create a visual correspondence between them.
+The upper word is smaller, and the lower one is larger to create a visual correspondence between them.
 At the same time, designers changed the style of letters: “D” has the front leg cut at an angle, “C” has protruding parts shortened, “T” is made in the shape of a hammer, “O” looks like a perfectly round doughnut, and “N” has an arc-shaped connecting bar.
 This version was used for several seasons – from the series “Spearhead from Space” to “The Green Death.”

 1973 – 1980